All Episodes

 Now, in certain quarters of America, that's code language.

-And these white reporters, I'm sure this is inadvertent and does not indicate any latent in institutional racism.
+And these white reporters, I'm sure this is inadvertent and does not indicate any latent institutional racism.

-Hillary Clinton survived his Super Tuesday scare.
+Hillary Clinton survived a Super Tuesday scare.

-There are Five big reasons a former first lady should be spooked by the current trajectory.
+There are five big reasons a former first lady should be spooked by the current trajectory.

-What's the who's on the trajectory of the campaign?
+Who's on the trajectory of the campaign?

 It's Obama.